HL7/davinci-epdx/source/pages/3-4_Interaction_Methods.md

 The Patient-everything operation **SHOULD** be available as an operation via the Health Plan's FHIR API.

 Member-authorized sharing of their health history **MAY** utilize the Patient-everything operation.
 However, the information returned in a bundle by the operation will be limited to only the member's information.
 The OAuth2.0 access token used to give access to a Member's records is ONLY valid for that member.
 If a Payer or Third-Party application has access tokens for multiple members they MUST call the Patient-everything operation discretely for each member, using the access token provided by the relevant patient.
-In practical terms this means that a call to the [base]/Patient/$everything endpoint will return the same bundle of information as a call to the [base]/Patient/[id]/$everything because the authorization controls for member-authorized sharing only grant access to a single member's records.

 The Patient-everything operation compiles a FHIR Bundle.
 In addition to the OAuth2.0 Member-authorized Payer-to-Payer and Payer-to-Third Party Application Exchange method, Health Plans **MAY** enable support for a Patient-everything bundle to be created and pushed via an alternate secure transport method between the Heallth Plan and another Trusted Entity such as another Health Plan.